 Provided that the withdrawal is notified to ABRSM in writing as soon as possible and is sent no later than the day of the exam and is supported by documentary evidence.
 This should normally be a medical certificate, although a letter from someone in authority, such as a head teacher, confirming the candidate’s indisposition or injury may also be accepted.
-Notice given only to an examiner, local representative, steward or invigilator is not sufficient to qualify for a refund, if applicable.
+Notice given only to an examiner, steward or invigilator is not sufficient to qualify for a refund, if applicable.

 Exceptional personal circumstances